 Learn at Nihonmatsu Castle News Center

-Located right in front of Kasumigajo Park, it's the perfect place to stop by before or after a stroll around the park.
+It is located right in front of the Prefectural Kasumigajo Park, making it the perfect place to stop by before or after exploring the park.

 The first thing you see when you enter the building is the taiko drum float used in the lantern festival.
 You can get a close-up look at the lantern tower that stretches up to the second floor.
 With the push of a button, you can hear the music from each region and learn about the differences between each area